ihgrundy/Rdata/README.md

 # Rdata

-Please download the zip file.
+Please download the zip files you want.